celery_config.py

 Key configuration rationale:

 task_acks_late=Trueensures the broker retains the message until the worker explicitly returnsACK.
-Without it, a crash during a heavySCANsweep permanently drops the invalidation signal.worker_prefetch_multiplier=1prevents workers from hoarding tasks in local memory, which causes uneven deletion patterns across Redis shards and starves sibling workers.visibility_timeout=3600guarantees that long-running invalidation sweeps aren't re-queued prematurely during network hiccups.
+Without it, a crash during a heavySCANsweep permanently drops the invalidation signal.worker_prefetch_multiplier=1prevents workers from hoarding tasks in local memory, which causes uneven deletion patterns across Redis shards and starves sibling workers.visibility_timeout=3600guarantees that long-running invalidation sweeps are not re-queued prematurely during network hiccups.

-Idempotent Invalidation & Retry Topology
+Idempotent Invalidation and Retry Topology

 Network partitions and broker restarts introduce duplicate delivery.
 Invalidation tasks must be strictly idempotent.
 Issuing raw DEL commands without existence checks can trigger unnecessary cluster replication traffic or interfere with concurrent write paths.